LilPaje/LilPaje/README.md

-## Hi there 👋😄
+# Hi there 👋😄

-I am Bruno, a brazilian computer engeneering studant, passionated about AIs, Machine Learning and Game Development
+I am Bruno, a brazilian computer engeneering studant, passionated about AIs, Machine Learning and Game Development.

 <!--